syler11/MS2-Matching-Game/readme.md

 * Website to challenger users against each other time as per their age.
 * Audio animation when cards a clicked and matched and game completed.

+### Design
+The goal of the design was to create a visually appealing game which attractive for younger kids.

+#### Colours:

+#### Fonts:

+#### Imagery:

+HAving small kids myself (4yrs, 8 yrs)I have taken their opining on board when selecting the design to make sure they would be happy to play the game.

 ## **3. Features**
 ## **4. Technologies used:**